KamilaHase/Berries-Nearby/README.md

 Visitors who return to page would most likely skip the index.html and its introduction (in case they understood well during the previous visit).
 They would either spend time on memorizing words again, or possibly just skip directly to the game.html page where they can test their progress in knowledge and memory.

 ## Deployment
+The website was developed on hosting page GitHub with a help of GitPod and deployed to Heroku for production.
+The website is published on: https://berries-nearby.herokuapp.com/

+### Deploying to Heroku
+- Changed the settings to Debug=False ("FLASK_DEBUG": "0")
+- Made sure that the env.py file is included in the gitignore file.

+1. Log in to your Heroku account
+2. Create a new app from your dashboard
+3. Create an app name
+4. Choose a region
+5. Connect with Github
+6. Search your repository name and connect Go to settings:
+7. Click on the Reavel Config Vars
+8. Add IP with the value of 0.0.0.0
+9. PORT with the value of 5000
+10. SECRET_KEY with the password from https://randomkeygen.com/
+11. MONGO_DBNAME with the name of your database.
+12. Before deploying to heroku we need to push our repository to Github.
+13. Go back to deploy and inactivate ”Enable Automatic Deploys”
+14. Click the button ”Deploy branch”
+15. Heroku connected successfully with your Github.

+-

 The website was developed on hosting page GitHub with a help of GitPod.
 Therefore the deployed page is hosted on Github Pages.
 Now the website is published on: https://kamilahase.github.io/MS2-Vocab-Memorize/